rdzcn/mk-todo/docs/week24.md

 4. Moved all the state to State.
 Running everything in State and using props.children in Child components.

 5. As value for the `input type="date value={today}` used `const today = new Date().toISOString().substr(0, 10)`.
 The date should be in the form `YYYY-MM-DD` so that it can be used as input value.
 It also has a `min` attribute as `min={today}`, i.e., the user cannot set a due date in the past.

+6. As the todo items are list items, used `<br />` to put the due date under the title.

+7.

+8.

+9.

+10.

+11.

+12.

+13.

+14. Partly done.
+Currently no need for CompletedTodoList component. (still to implement fetchTodos)

+15.

+16. Partly done.
+Currently no need for CompletedTodo component.
+(Need to remove the Edit button from Completed Todo List)